Mandatory for ALL international students

 How do I Apply for a Study Permit?

-Students in programs of study with mandatory co-op or internship terms, such as the Bachelor of Education programs, must obtain an Internship Work Permit (along with their CAQ & Study Permit).
+Co-op/Internship Work Permit: Students in programs of study with mandatory co-op or internship terms, such as the Bachelor of Education programs, must obtain a Co-op/Internship Work Permit (along with their CAQ & Study Permit).
 The application for the Co-op/Internship Work Permit must be made at the same time as the Study Permit if the co-op/internship starts in the first term of classes.

-If you are an international student under the age of 18 and plan to live in a McGill residence, your parents or custodians must send an original letter requesting that your custodianship be transferred to McGill's Dean of Students until your 18th birthday.
+Custodianship Transfer Letter: If you are an international student under the age of 18 and plan to live in a McGill residence, your parents or custodians must send an original letter requesting that your custodianship be transferred to McGill's Associate Dean of Students until your 18th birthday.
 This is required by Quebec law.
 Please refer to the following Minors information.